 Alisia (Alice) Aldaz-Quiroga passed away on February 3, 2020 at 6:55 pm, due to complications from a Sarcoma Cancer.
 She was 76 years old.
 The daughter of Margaret & Jesus Aldaz(deceased), Sister to Rosa ALdaz ( deceased), Celia Guzman, Edia Bedell, Tina Watchtendorf, Helen Aldaz, and Minerva Aldaz.
 The wife of Severo Quiroga (deceased) , The mother and survived by Catherine Smith (son in law- Jeffrey Smith, grandmother to Jeffrey Jr. Ryan(deceased) , Matthew, Chelsea, Jared, Brycen Smith) , Stacey Brian Quiroga (daughter in law- Jenny Quiroga, grandmother to Jessica, and Chloe Quiroga) and Rodney Quiroga ( daughter in law- Deb Quiroga and grandmother to Sam Quiroga)

-To send flowers in memory of Alisia A. Quiroga, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Alisia A. Quiroga, please visit our Heartfelt Sympathies Store.

 It would be wrong to say that she lost her battle to cancer because she never stopped trying to find natural remedies and fought to live everyday.